Esala-Logan/Integration/README.md

 ## Key Programming Concepts Utilized

-"This is one program that integrates all of the programming skills and concepts that you learn throughout the semester.": simple I/O
+"This is one program that integrates all of the programming skills and concepts that you learn throughout the semester.":<br />
+ Simple I/O
 Documentation
 the input() function
 basic calculations